 The mangoes looked good enough to jump for.

 He leapt and grabbed a mango-branch with both hands.
-He hyperventilated and clung shakily, but finally pulled himself up.
+He clung shakily, but finally pulled himself up.

 He climbed to the top of the tree collecting mangoes.
 He ate them while enjoying the view.
 He saw the sandy island of his birth and a giant, mountainous island in the distance.